marioroy/mandelbrot-python/README.md

 # Mandelbrot Set Explorer

+*This is no longer actively maintained and kept here for reference.*

 A demonstration for exploring the [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) using Python.
 Similarly, CUDA and OpenCL solutions for comparison.